-It’s no secret that breakups take a toll on our minds.
-There are many psychological foes they bring to the table: buttloads of depression, bruised ego and self-esteem, degraded self-worth, and broken boundaries, just to name a few.
+It’s no secret that breakups are taxing.
+There are many psychological foes they bring to the table: depression, bruised ego and degraded self-esteem and self-worth, and broken boundaries, just to name a few.

 These are all real consequences, but fortunately, they are manageable and treatable.
-You can always go to therapy and engage in self-help to mend your depression, rebuild your self-esteem, begin accumulating a healthier sense of self-worth and learn how to set and keep sturdy boundaries.
+You can always go to therapy and jump into various self-help activities to mend your depression, rebuild your self-esteem, begin accumulating a healthier sense of self-worth and learn how to set and keep sturdy boundaries.

 Here’s a typical example: “my ex-girlfriend cheated on me.
 My next partner is also probably going to cheat.
 Hell, all women are cheaters.
 Fuck relationships.
 Fuck women.
 I’ll just stay single.”